 The Chamber Singers is a small mixed ensemble of 12 to 16 voices selected through audition each year on the basis of their vocal and musical excellence.
-This ensemble performs limited outside engagements in addition to the annual presentation of the Christmas Madrigal Dinners and spring musicum collegium concert.
+This ensemble performs limited outside engagements in addition to the annual presentation of the Christmas Madrigal Dinners.
 The repertoire consists of Christmas music appropriate to the Madrigal Feast as well as madrigals and chamber music literature.